-Intrinsic value, in general, is defined as the fair or inherent value of any asset (whether real or financial), company, its stock, derivatives like options, etc. This term is most prominent in defining the value of a company’s stock.
+Intrinsic value, in general, is defined as the fair or inherent value of any asset, whether real or financial, company, its stock, derivatives like options, etc. This term is most prominent in defining the value of a company’s stock.
 Only God may know the exact intrinsic value of any company because there are innumerable quantitative and qualitative factors that affect the value of a company or its stock.
-Qualitative factors may include all the information like sales, earnings, capital etc. available in financial statements and reports, its customer base, orders on hand, and what not.
-Qualitative factors could be past track record, goodwill, branding, management quality, intellectual capital etc.
+Qualitative factors may include all the information like sales, earnings, capital, etc., available in financial statements and reports, customer base, orders on hand, and whatnot.
+Qualitative factors could be past track record, goodwill, branding, management quality, intellectual capital, etc.

-The intrinsic value of a stock is that perceptional value of the stock which has taken into consideration all the factors whether qualitative or quantitative while valuing the stock.
+The intrinsic value of a stock is the perceptional value of the stock, which has taken into consideration all the factors, whether qualitative or quantitative, while valuing the stock.

 - Intrinsic Value Definition

 - What is the Intrinsic Value of Stock?

 - Intrinsic Value vs. Market Value

 - Why is Intrinsic Value different from Market Value?